rosiecao/PyBer_Analysis/README.md

 1/ A ride-sharing summary DataFrame by city type

-* Overall, Urban had the most number of rides, most driver, but the lowest average fare per ride.
+* Overall, Urban had the most numbers of rides, most driver and total fare, but the lowest average fare per ride and per driver.

-*
+* Rural had the highest average fare per ride and per driver, but the lowest numbers of rides, driver and total fares

 ![image](https://user-images.githubusercontent.com/89699219/136706368-f3f35e5c-6b73-4a15-8760-de2a05472616.png)

+2/ Total fares of each city type